 “Sharing is the new owning”

 An application prototype that promotes sharing practice within close community.
-In addition, a physical hardware model is developed that supports this sharing concept by allowing users to place items they no longer want within a box and share a story/reason they are getting rid of them to the next person who picks it up.
-This allows users to track item history and giving everyday objects more value and promote sustainable living.
+In addition, a physical hardware solution was developed that supports this sharing concept by allowing users to place items they no longer want within a box and share a story/reason they are getting rid of it to the next person who picks it up.
+This allows users to track item history and give everyday objects more value and promote sustainable living.

 Key skills used: